xbaldiq/frontend-go-hire-app-react/README.md

 A Website for company to scouting and hiring available Engineer based on preference (skill, name, etc).

 ---

+## Feature
+- Redux
+- Login Register User
+- Sort and filter engineer based on skill or name
+- Pagination Engineer
+- Compnay can hire multiple engineer and give them project
+- Engineer can accept and reject the given project

 ## Tools
 - Vscode
 - Postman
 - phpmyadmin
 - git

-## Feature
-- Register User
-- Sort and filter engineer with skill and name
-- Pagination

 ## Endpoint
 - register